 - Hosmer Grove Campground – Located just below the 7,000 foot elevation level on the slopes of Haleakala Volcano, this campground sits in a cloud belt and is often rainy and can reach near freezing temperatures at night.
 Drive-up, first come first serve, maximum of 50 people, picnic tables, BBQ grills, toilets, drinking water.

 - Polipoli Spring State Recreation Area – Located in the Kula Forest Reserve, this high elevation campground sits at 6,200 feet and offers gorgeous high elevation views of Maui and the neighbor islands of Lanai, Kahoolawe and Molokai.
-Expect cold temperatures, 4-wheel recommended and wear bright colored clothing to avoid hunters in the area.
+Expect cold temperatures, 4-wheel recommended and wear brightly-colored clothing to avoid hunters in the area.
 One cabin available for up to 8 people ($60/night for residents, $90/night for non-residents).
 Toilets, trash cans, no showers, no drinking water.

 - Holua Campsite – For hike-in camping, this is the shortest option at 3.7 miles down the Halemauʻu Trail (or 7.4 miles the Sliding Sand Trailhead) at 6,940 feet elevation.
 Expect cold temperatures, strong wind, elevation changes.
 Camping permits (free) can be obtained at the Headquarters Visitor Center between 8am and 3pm up to one day in advance.
 Maximum of 25 people, pit toilets and untreated water available.